nemanjavucinic/qagency/README.md

 # qagency
-A test project for Q Agency
+A test project for Q Agency.
 The instructions are located inside q_manual.pdf